 Technology at WestConnex

-The M4 Smart Motorway Project uses technology to monitor traffic conditions, fix congestion hotspots and respond to incidents on the M4.
+The M4 Smart Motorway Project uses technology to monitor traffic conditions, fix congestion hotspots and respond to incidents on the M4 and the M8.

-The technology includes systems to manage the rate in which vehicles enter the motorway at certain points and variable speed limiting based on real time traffic monitoring.
+The technology includes systems to manage the rate in which vehicles enter the motorway at certain points and variable speed limits based on real time traffic monitoring.

-WestConnex M4 has technology embedded along the roadside to ensure motorists are getting the smoothest and safest journey possible.
-The WestConnex team at the Motorway Control Centre monitors the WestConnex M4 24 hours a day, seven days a week.
+The M4 has this technology embedded along the roadside to ensure motorists are getting the smoothest and safest journey possible.
+The WestConnex team at the Motorway Control Centre monitors the M4 and the M8 24 hours a day, seven days a week.
 Smart Motorways make journeys safer and smoother by:

 Using Variable Speed Signs to control the speed and direction of traffic